 Performance Testing

-Performance testing is used to understand how the system components perform in a given situation.
+Performance testing services is used to understand how the system components perform in a given situation.
 It allows you to check your system’s reliability, scalability and resource usage.
 These benchmarks act as a metric of performance for a given module.
 If the module responds to generated requests in the given range, it meets the given benchmark.
 If it fails to do so, you need to identify the source of the performance issues.

 Here are some steps you should follow in SAP performance testing: